andrehmarcilio/andrehmarcilio/README.md

 ## Summary

 Mobile Developer with 3 years of experience.
 Proficient in Flutter.
-I prioritize 'Clean Architecture' concepts to ensure high-quality, readable code.

 ## Academic Background